 You must submit the CPT to your current Department Office- only Economics Students should submit to the Economics Undergraduate Office.
 Please check with your Departmental Office first, before submitting for CPT as you need to confirm they will approve your request with this course.

 Economics Students: ECON 199: Internships is an approved course to accompany internships so students are able to apply for CPT approval.
 Students should complete the ECON 199 course application FIRST (see below), then once they receive approval from the Economics Office, they may submit the CPT form.
-Undergraduate students submit CPT to Melissa Newell, MSPE students submit CPT to Ali Toossi, and PhD students submit CPT to Carol Banks.
+Undergraduate students submit CPT to Katie Kennealy, MSPE students submit CPT to Ali Toossi, and PhD students submit CPT to Carol Banks.

 Students must enroll and complete the course sucessfully (Satisfactory) in order to keep visa eligibility as required by the government.